-2017 Jaguar F-Type R Coupe
+2017 Jaguar F-TYPE R Coupe

-2017 Jaguar F-Type R Coupe Road Test Review
+2017 Jaguar F-TYPE R Coupe Road Test Review

 A bestseller for very good reason

 Just look at it.
-The F-Type Coupe might be the most beautiful car of its kind currently available today.
+The F-TYPE Coupe might be the most beautiful car of its kind currently available today.
 That of course is a personal opinion, but I’d be willing to guess most car enthusiasts would place it in their top five.

-The F-Type Coupe starts at a very reasonable $78,500, although add options to any car in this class and the price can quickly escalate.
+The F-TYPE Coupe starts at a very reasonable $78,500, although add options to any car in this class and the price can quickly escalate.
 The R Coupe you’re looking at can be had at $118,500, yet with all extras included it hits the road at a considerable $126,000.
 Still, price out similar options on a comparably quick premium-badged European competitor and you’ll spend tens of thousands more.

-Due to its relative affordability the F-Type has been high on my list of modern-day favourites since it debuted as the C-X16 concept at the Frankfurt auto show in September 2011, which ended up being very close to the production F-Type that was announced in April the following year and arrived in street ready form at the Paris event for September 2012.
-I’ve since found I’m not alone in my adoration, with the F-Type being the second most popular choice amongst premium sports cars in Canada and number one as far as two-seaters go, which is the clearest indicator that its fabulous styling, performance, and value proposition is difficult to pass up.
+Due to its relative affordability the F-TYPE has been high on my list of modern-day favourites since it debuted as the C-X16 concept at the Frankfurt auto show in September 2011, which ended up being very close to the production F-TYPE that was announced in April the following year and arrived in street ready form at the Paris event for September 2012.
+I’ve since found I’m not alone in my adoration, with the F-TYPE being the second most popular choice amongst premium sports cars in Canada and number one as far as two-seaters go, which is the clearest indicator that its fabulous styling, performance, and value proposition is difficult to pass up.

 Its engineering is as beautiful as its styling

 With respect to design, some eye-catching details on this particular R Coupe include Ultimate Black paint enhanced by a completely blacked-out body including its grille surround, hood louvres, front fender vents, and rear fascia trim, standard ground effects that flare out dramatically along the rockers, gorgeous upgraded five-spoke machine-finished alloys with grey painted pockets and carbon-fibre detailing on each spoke, and a standard functional rear diffuser capping off the rear end with four substantive chromed tailpipes poking through for yet more dramatic effect.
-There’s nothing at all subtle about the F-Type R Coupe, its big red brake calipers on larger 380-mm front and 376-mm rear rotors making its ultra-hot performance very clear, if there was ever any question.
+There’s nothing at all subtle about the F-TYPE R Coupe, its big red brake calipers on larger 380-mm front and 376-mm rear rotors making its ultra-hot performance very clear, if there was ever any question.

 Most of that beautiful bodywork is shaped from aluminum, as is much of the rest of its bonded and riveted inner framework.
-This is a major bonus with Jaguar’s other models, such as the new XE and F-Pace, as well as the XF and flagship XJ, because the first three use much more of the lightweight alloy in their construction than any of their segment rivals, but in the F-Type’s affordable premium sports car class others are starting to catch up with Jaguar that introduced an aluminum monocoque bodyshell for its second-generation XK way back in 2005.
+This is a major bonus with the brand's other models, such as the new XE and F-Pace, as well as the XF and flagship XJ, because the first three use much more of the lightweight alloy in their construction than any of their segment rivals, but in the F-TYPE’s affordable premium sports car class others are starting to catch up with Jaguar that introduced an aluminum monocoque bodyshell for its second-generation XK way back in 2005.
 Of course this reduces weight, but more so it strengthens the body to improve handling, enhance crash worthiness, and reduce NVH levels.

-No shortage of power in any F-Type trim
+No shortage of power in any F-TYPE trim

-I’ve never been concerned with quietness while piloting any F-Type, mind you, the two previous being a 2014 Convertible and 2015 Coupe in S trim.
+I’ve never been concerned with quietness while piloting any F-TYPE, mind you, the two previous being a 2014 Convertible and 2015 Coupe in S trim.
 This means their Roots-type twin-vortex supercharged engine displaced 3.0 litres in its six cylinders while producing 380 horsepower and 339 lb-ft of torque, a bump of 40 horsepower over the more moderately tuned base 3.0-litre supercharged unit, which honestly was more than enough for me until I tried this R Coupe.

 The R comes stock with 550 horsepower and 502 lb-ft of torque from a glorious sounding supercharged 5.0-litre V8, the two-door hardtop capable of catapulting off the line to 100km/h in a mere 4.1 seconds before rocketing all the way up to 300km/h.
 I’ll have to take their word for the latter as no track was available during my test, but I can attest to the whack in the back at takeoff, the R Coupe developing speed so intensely that it made me laugh out loud (few cars can do that).
 Yes it’s true, money can buy joy, at least temporarily, the melodious V8 and bark of its standard quad exhaust pipes and active sport exhaust (which can be switched off for less drama) followed up by incredible bite from the R Coupe’s Instinctive AWD with active power-transfer technology, electronic active differential, sport suspension with continuously variable damping, torque-vectoring brake control, and meaty 255/35-front and 295/30-rear ZR-rated Pirelli P Zero rubber.